-13. Cash Book (Main)
+48. Cash Book (Main)

-- The instructions issued by the Company for writing of the cash book and remittances of cash into Company as incorporated in Instruction No 13 to 17 of the Board's Manual of Instructions are strictly followed.
+- i) The instructions issued by the Company for writing of the cash book and remittances of cash into Company as incorporated in Instruction No 13 to 17 of the Board's Manual of Instructions are strictly followed.
 The instructions issued by the Board vide memo No CAO/Comml.
-Accounts/4534/3333 dated: 16-11-90 and CAO/Comml.
-Accounts/2466/2968 dated: 24-08-93 - ii) The money realized by the officers of the Company is paid into Bank for credit to Company accounts and is not directly appropriated towards expenditure.
-The collections on account of energy charges and miscellaneous collections are remittance be made at least twice a week or whenever collection exceeds the limit prescribed for the purpose.
+Accounts/7534/3333 dated: 16-11-90 and CAO/Comml.
+Accounts/2466/2968 dated: 24-08-93. - ii) The money realized by the officers of the Company is paid into Bank for credit to Company accounts and is not directly appropriated towards expenditure.
+The collections on account

-- iii) The Cash Book is balanced on the date prescribed for closing of the cash book i.e. on the last day of month.
-It should be seen that there is no undue delay in closing of Cash Book. - iv) The disbursing officer has attested all the entries in the Cash Book under his dated initials; - v) The disbursing officer has physically verified the cash balance at different occasions during the month and a certificate in this regard is recorded in the Cash Book under his dated signature showing actual cash both in words and figures.
-In case of any discrepancy, it should be seen that a note to this effect has been recorded in the Cash Book and necessary adjustment entry for excess/shortage made and prompt action taken to investigate the discrepancy.
-The cash of Sub division/Division should also be checked by the XEN/SA respectively during their periodical inspections; - vi) The cash balance exhibits the actual cash balance and the amount of imprest/temporary advances given to the staff are not included in the closing cash balances; - vii) Every payment including repayment of money lodged with the Company is supported by a voucher duly stamped if the amount exceeds Rs 500 setting forth full and clear particulars of the claims and all information necessary for its proper classification and identification in the accounts; - viii) No cheque is drawn unless the money is intended to be paid immediately.
+- of energy charges and miscellaneous collections are remittance be made at least twice a week or whenever collection exceeds the limit prescribed for the purpose. - iii) The cash book is balanced on the date prescribed for closing of the cash book i.e. on the last day of month.
+It should be seen that there is no undue delay in closing of cash book. - iv) The disbursing officer has attested all the entries in the Cash Book under his dated initials; - v) The disbursing officer has physically verified the cash balance at different occasions during the month and a certificate in this regard is recorded in the cash book under his dated signature showing actual cash both in words and figures.
+In case of any discrepancy, it should be seen that a note to this effect has been recorded in the cash book and necessary adjustment entry for excess/shortage made and prompt action taken to investigate the discrepancy.
+The cash of Sub division/Division should also be checked by the XEN/SA respectively during their periodical inspections; - vi) The cash balance exhibits the actual cash balance and the amount of imprest/temporary advances given to the staff are not included in the closing cash balances; - vii) Every payment including repayment of money lodged with the Company is supported by a voucher duly stamped if the amount exceeds Rs 500 setting forth full and clear particulars of the claims and all information necessary for its proper classification and identification in the accounts: - viii) No cheque is drawn unless the money is intended to be paid immediately.
 Stamped acknowledgment shall invariably be obtained for all payments.
-The balance in cash chest should be kept as low as possible so as to avoid risk of loss or misappropriation; - ix) The transactions in the Cash Book are entered strictly in chronological order and totals and balances are correctly worked out; - x) Total of revenue Cash Book are transferred to the Main Cash Book at the close of each month; and - Entries on account of unpaid salaries, allowances and bonus of regular staff in the Main Cash Book at the close of each month may be vouchsafed with reference to divisional monthly accounts and SA IV register.
+The balance in cash chest should be kept as low as possible so as to avoid risk of loss or misappropriation; - ix) The transactions in the cash book are entered strictly in chronological order and totals and balances are correctly worked out; - x) Total of Revenue Cash Book are transferred to the Main Cash Book at the close of each month; and - xi) Entries on account of unpaid salaries, allowances and bonus of regular staff in the main cash book at the close of each month may be vouchsafed with reference to divisional monthly accounts and SA IV register.

-14. Records connected with the cash book (Permanent Advance
+49. Records connected with the cash book

-a) Imprest: it should be seen
+a) Permanent Advance Imprest:

-- That the amount of the imprest is kept as low as possible and in no case exceeds the amount sanctioned by the Company; - That the account of imprest cash is kept in duplicate in accordance with the directions given in the imprest form.
-The explanatory memorandum and the original copy supported by requisite vouchers is forwarded for recoupment; - iii) The imprest holder must at all times be ready to produce the total amount of imprest in vouchers or in vouchers or in cash; and - iv) That the unspent balance or imprest is refunded at the close of the financial year.
+- i) the amount of the imprest is kept as low as possible and in no case exceeds the amount sanctioned by the Company; - ii) the account of imprest cash is kept in duplicate in accordance with the directions given in the imprest form.
+The explanatory memorandum and the original copy supported by requisite vouchers is forwarded for recoupment; - iii) imprest holder must at all times be ready to produce the total amount of imprest in vouchers or in cash; and - iv) the unspent balance or imprest is refunded at the close of the financial year.